hirefrank/slack-platform-gitpod/README.md

 # Slack's Next Generation Platform on Gitpod

-This repo is the fastest way to get up on Slack's Next Generation Platform using Gitpod.
-Within seconds, have an environement for developing on Slack running VS Code in your browser.
+This repo is the fastest way to get up running on Slack's Next Generation Platform using Gitpod.
+Within seconds, have an environment for developing on Slack running VS Code in your browser.

 ## Prerequisites